YangRui2015/GOAT/README.md

 # OOD Generalization for Offline Goal-conditioned RL (GOAT)
 Code for GOAT, a new weighted imitation-based method to improve OOD generalization for offline GCRL.

-We provide offline goal-conditioned benchmark with offline dataset in the 'offline_data' folder, including 'random' and 'expert' settings.
-The 'buffer.pkl' is used for WGCSL and other algorithms included in our codes (GCSL, MARVIL, BC, HER, DDPG, Actionable Models), and each item in the buffer are also provided as *.npy files for training Goal BCQ and Goal CQL.
-Due to the storage limitation, the full offline dataset is in this anonymous google drive link: https://drive.google.com/drive/folders/1SIo3qFmMndz2DAnUpnCozP8CpG420ANb.
+We provide the benchmark for OOD generaliztion of offline GCRL with offline datasets in the 'offline_data' folder.
+Due to the storage limitation, we provide PointReach, FetchReach, FetchPush datasets, and the full offline dataset will be available soon.

 <!--